Flinverdaasdonk/noisy_load_profiles/README.md

 Note, the package expects `profiles` as a 2D array (timesteps X measurement devices)

 ## Examples
-We have examples that demonstrate basic usage, advanced usage, and how to construct new Perturbations on our github.
+On our [Github](https://github.com/Flinverdaasdonk/noisy_load_profiles) We have examples that demonstrate basic usage, advanced usage, and how to construct new Perturbations.

 Below we show the most barebones example of a pipeline applying two types of noise.

 ```
-import noisy_load_profiles as nolp
+from noisy_load_profiles import Pipeline, perturbations
 import numpy as np

 # initialize some profiles